rcantini/rcantini.github.io/content/home/research.md

 Particular attention is paid to:
 <ul>
   <li>The use of Deep Learning and Natural Language Processing models for developing Sentiment Analysis and Opinion Mining techniques aimed at analyzing the mood of social users and their opinion regarding a specific topic/event of interest.</li>
-  <li>Hashtag Recommendation, for developing models capable of predicting hashtags for posts that do not have any, in order to enrich the information content of social data involved in different mining processes.</li>
+  <li>Hashtag Recommendation models, for developing systems capable of predicting hashtags for posts that do not have any, in order to enrich the information content of social data involved in different mining processes.</li>
   <li>Information spread models and Influence maximization techniques, aimed at understanding how information flows within a social network and finding a small set of users that maximize the spread of influence.</li>
   <li>Techniques for integrating the classical centralized Cloud Computing architectures with the most recent IoT and Edge/Fog Computing solutions, which focus on manage data close to their source, allowing context-awareness, latency reduction and bandwidth saving.</li>
   <li>Data management optimization in scientific workflows</li>